A Darker, Sharper GMC Sierra? Say Hello to the Elevation Trim

-A welcomed addition to GMC’s lineup of redesigned Sierra 1500s in 2019 was the introduction of the Elevation trim — a more blacked-out, monochromatic light-duty pickup for those looking to make more of a statement.
+A welcome addition to GMC’s lineup of redesigned Sierra 1500s in 2019 was the introduction of the Elevation trim — a more blacked-out, monochromatic light-duty pickup for those looking to make more of a statement.

 Related: 10 Things To Know About the New 2020 GMC Sierra 2500 HD Lineup

 Sure, the Sierra Denali has successfully carved out its own niche within the premium full-size truck market, and the new off-road Sierra AT4 brings added capability and innovative technology paired with premium refinement.
+But the Elevation, offered in double cab and crew cab configurations — in 2WD and 4WD, adds a little more personality while keeping the Sierra’s hard-working personality in check.

+The key differentiators here are the styling updates and the advanced lighting technology.
 Unlike the other trims, the Elevation adds monochromatic door handles, bumpers and grille surround to stand out.
 The black 20-inch wheels look badass, along with the black exterior accents, including the grille insert, tow hooks, and side window trim.

 Overall, the stealthier style looks sharp yet burly with all the black contrasting.
 As GMC’s marketing director puts it, “the Sierra Elevation conveys a youthful, athletic presence that demonstrates GMC’s tailored approach…with inherent truck capabilities and functionality, Elevation is able to take you off the beaten path along with your gear while standing out from the pack.”